Anatomy

 - Add files button: Uses iconic button for the full size and bare button for the compact size component to add a file

-- Attachment actions: Displays list of actions that can be performed on the attached file
+- Attachment card actions: Displays list of actions that can be performed on the attached file

 Usage